nathro/AutoTransform/CONTRIBUTING.md

 # **Contributing To AutoTransform**

 AutoTransform is a tool built by and for developers and welcomes developers pushing their components and improvements upstream.
-While new components are the easiest things to push upstream new functionality and improvements to existing functionality are welcome as well.
+While new components are the easiest things to push upstream new functionality and improvements to existing functionality are also welcome.

 ### **What Should Push Upstream?**